 In general, the less you like to do something, the more critical it is to schedule it so you know it will get done.

-You have a couple of choices for organizing your work so you’re most productive
+Choices for organizing your work so you’re most productive

 1. Organize work by creative energy required

 Different kinds of tasks require different amounts of energy.
 Save drudge work for low energy times of day and do your most creative work when you have the most energy.

 This is far from an exhaustive list, but here’s a rough hierarchy of tasks organized by level of creative energy required:

 - Writing blog posts and making videos: creating content

 Somewhat creative work

 - Imagining all the ways you might be able to connect with your buyers

 - Planning content to use in online marketing